keptn/lifecycle-toolkit/docs-new/docs/reference/crd-reference/metricsprovider.md

 and access those metrics in evaluations on all namespaces in the cluster.

+Metrics providers may require authorization data.
+These can be stored in a `Secret` and referenced in `KeptnMetricsProvider`.
+Configuration and creation of Secret for metrics provider differs from one provider to another.
+The secret holding the data must have a specific structure and contain the required data fields.
+For detailed information please look at the following examples section.

 ## Examples

-Configuration and creation of Secret with authorization data (if needed) for metrics provider differs from one provider to another.
-The secret holding the data must have a specific structure and contain the required data fields.

 ### Prometheus